-Travelers should submit all expenses for reimbursement and reconciliation within 10 days of the completion of the event or trip but no later than 45 calendar days.
-However, a reimbursement request will preferably be held (not entered in the TTE system) until an amount of at least \$10 is due.
+Travelers should submit all expenses for reimbursement and reconciliation within ten (10) days of the completion of the event or trip, but no later than 45 calendar days.
+However, a reimbursement request will preferably be held (not entered in the TTE system) until an amount of at least \$10.00 is due (to avoid multiple TTE system transaction fees billed to the agency).